 Each ARM968 processing subsystem includes a DMA controller.
 The DMA controller is primarily used for transferring inter-neural connection data from the SDRAM in large blocks in response to an input event arriving at a fascicle processor, and for returning updated connection data during learning.
-IN addition, the DMA controller provides access to the System NoC, allowing the processor to directly read and write targets.
+In addition, the DMA controller provides access to other targets on the System NoC such as the System RAM and Router configuration target.